Ohio Turnpike Toll.com

 ClassVehicleW E-ZPassW cashE E-ZPassE cash

-Source: Ohio Turnpike and Infrastructure Commission, 2024-2028 Schedule of Tolls.
-Rates effective 1 January 2026.
+Source: Ohio Turnpike and Infrastructure Commission, 2026 Schedule of Tolls, effective 1 January 2026.
+Full-route figures sum the ticket-section fare and the Westgate / Eastgate barrier tolls.

 The directional fare gap explained